-15 Sanders, M. G. (2003).
+Sanders, M. G. (2003).
 Community involvement in schools from concept to practice.
-Education and Urban Society, 35(2), 161-180..
+Education and Urban Society, 35(2), 161-180...

-16 Rumberger, R. W. (2003).
+Rumberger, R. W. (2003).
 The causes and consequences of student mobility.
 Journal of Negro Education, 72 (1), 6-21.

-17 Ingersoll, G. M., Scamman, J. P., & Eckerling, W. D. (1989).
+&lt;sup>17 Ingersoll, G. M., Scamman, J. P., & Eckerling, W. D. (1989).
 Geographic mobility and student achievement in an urban setting.
 Educational Evaluation and Policy Analysis, 11(2), 143-149.

 better enrich the overall performance of the public education system rather than largely function as publicly financed alternatives.
-The resources needed to address the challenges facing schools with high concentrations of low-income students and other students at risk must also accompany the boundary change.
+Adequate resources to fully meet the challenges facing schools with high concentrations of low-income students and other students at risk must also accompany the boundary change.
 The plan must mobilize the capacity of all sectors and all facets of our communities in stronger, more sustained, and more coordinated support of all of our schools.
-These are essential ingredients of a system that will strengthen student learning in a continuous and sustainable fashion.
-Figure 2 illustrates the research-based model of how streamlined and coherent governance combined with other necessary changes lead to improved student outcomes.
-The key steps and related milestones and measures of success are addressed in Part II of the Commission plan.
+These are essential ingredients of a system that will strengthen student learning in a continuous and sustainable fashion so that all students have the opportunity to meet their potential.
 Redistricting is the critical starting point for a more coherent and responsive system of public education governance that can better address the learning needs of all students in the City of Wilmington and northern New Castle County.